 - Develop an enabling environment which takes account of physical, communication and social aspects

-Staff may need to consider their pedagogical approaches to provide a classroom environment which allows pupils with autism to feel safe, healthy and happy, active, nurtured, achieving, respected, responsible, and included.
+Staff need to consider their pedagogical approaches to ensure their early learning centre, school and classrooms are environments in which autistic learners feel safe, healthy and happy, active, nurtured, achieving, respected, responsible, and included.

 Further information on developing and supporting an inclusive classroom can be found below.